fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 * Security
   * Uses KMS to encrypt artifacts
   * Uses IAM to build
-  * Uses VPN to network
+  * Uses VPC to network
   * Uses CloudTrail for API logging
 * Components
   * Project: Define how AWS runs a build